Is Indian food healthy? Common misconceptions challenged!

-We form our opinion on whether we like it or not on what is offered on the menu.
+We form our opinion about cultural food habits based on what is offered on the menu.

 In reality though, a menu is just an open and shut snapshot of the most popular regional or cultural food.

 There is no other cuisine in the world that has the variety and diverse food cultures within a country that stems from traditional Indian food diet.